fragtion/cftrace/README.md

-#cftrace
+# cftrace
 Perform traceroute from the Cloudflare Network to various targets.

 Inspired by https://github.com/jacobbednarz/cf-traceroute

 Using https://github.com/gabanz/cf-looking-glass as the data source.

-Corrections welcome

 ## Example
 ```